ostinelli/gin.io/docs/api_versioning.md

 Accept: application/vnd.demo.v1+json
 ```

+Please note that Ralis only accepts requests that provide JSON in the body, hence the `+json` portion of the `Accept` header.

 Major versioning is baked into Ralis.
 You only need to define your version [routes](/docs/routes.html), and ensure that the controllers that respond to them are inside the correspondant directory `./app/controllers/{major-version}`.
 For example, all controllers responding to version `1` need to be placed in the `./app/controllers/1` directory.